The Beyonder's Prophecy

 Jalen leaned back slightly on the blanket, his expression unreadable.
 “Why now?”

 Heidi hesitated, then shrugged, her voice soft.
 “Because you’re not what I expected.
 You challenge me.
-You make me think.
-And you don’t take my crap.”
+You make me think, and you don’t take my crap.”

-Jalen smirked.
+Jalen smiled.
 “You like being challenged?”

 “I didn’t think I did,” she said.
 “But with you ... yeah.
 I do.”